Lac repressor: Function

 The lac repressor (LacI) operates by a helix-turn-helix motif in its DNA-binding domain, binding base-specifically to the major groove of the operator region of the lac operon, with base contacts also made by residues of symmetry-related alpha helices, the "hinge" helices, which bind deeply in the minor groove.
 This bound repressor can reduce transcription of the Lac proteins by occluding the RNA polymerase binding site or by prompting DNA looping.
 When lactose is present, allolactose binds to the lac repressor, causing an allosteric change in its shape.
 In its changed state, the lac repressor is unable to bind tightly to its cognate operator.
 Thus, the gene is mostly off in the absence of inducer and mostly on in the presence of inducer, although the degree of gene expression depends on the number of repressors in the cell and on the repressor's DNA-binding affinity.
 Isopropyl β-D-1-thiogalactopyranoside (IPTG) is a commonly used allolactose mimic which can be used to induce transcription of genes being regulated by lac repressor.

 Structure

 Tetrameric LacI binds two operator sequences and induces DNA looping.
 Two dimeric LacI functional subunits (red+blue and green+orange) each bind a DNA operator sequence (labeled).
 These two functional subunits are coupled at the tetramerization region (labeled); thus, tetrameric LacI binds two operator sequences.
-This allows tetrameric LacI to induce DNA looping.
+This allows tetrameric LacI to induce DNA looping (theoretical model).

 Structurally, the lac repressor protein is a homotetramer.
 More precisely, the tetramer contains two DNA-binding subunits composed of two monomers each (a dimer of dimers).
 Each monomer consists of four distinct regions: